mylesduncanking/laravel-simple-migration/README.md

 Each value in the array should follow the format of **{ Modifier }**:**{ Parameters }**.
 For example `after:id`

-More information on valid laravel column modifiers can be found in [Laravel's documentation](https://laravel.com/docs/9.x/migrations#column-modifiers).
+More information on valid Laravel column modifiers can be found in [Laravel's documentation](https://laravel.com/docs/9.x/migrations#column-modifiers).

 # Example migration